AdrianNina577/telco-platform/README.md

 ## SMPP Server configuration:
+Set up SMPP service for sending customer SMS notifications when orders are processed

-Replace the Default SMPP service, which is configured in application.yml as followed:
+-Replace the Default SMPP service, which is configured in application.yml as followed:

     smpp:
       host: localhost